Choosing a musket for a Revolutionary War militia impression.

 Wilson commercial military style muskets:

 Wilson commercial military style muskets saw wide spread use in various configurations, generally following the lines of King's Pattern guns with lighter and cheaper furniture.
 The best reproduction option that is currently available for these is from the Rifle Shoppe (Series 671), although some have had success reworking Pedersoli short land muskets (furniture swap, remarking), they will be about 4 inches too short in the barrel for most of the earlier applications (A surviving NY Wilson musket has been shortened to 42 inches and there are surviving military style fusees that appear to have been that length from the start).
-Another kit that might work towards a Wilson or other commercial musket/fusil model after swapping some furniture some of those shorter non musket bore variations is the Chamber's Fusil Kit -in addition Caywood stocks a Wilson marked lock, although the bulk of the Wilson military guns were simply marked under the pan without the additional engraving.
+Another kit that might work towards a Wilson or other commercial musket/fusil model after swapping some furniture some of those shorter non musket bore variations is the Chamber's Fusil Kit -in addition, Caywood stocks a smaller Wilson marked lock, although the bulk of the Wilson military guns were simply marked under the pan without the additional engraving.